fmxsh/f3c/f3c-spec.md

 Literal 6-7 are used to determine the end of block.
 They can be any of the previous 1-5.

 All primitive literals (number, bool, null) are case-insensitive.
+(TODO: state which are primitive)

 The data of all literals, except _<string>_, is considered to be the sequence that is with and from the first non-whitespace character to and with the last non-whitespace character.
 In case of <string> the data is considered that which is delinieated by the <delimiter>.

-Inline literals are always trimmed of whitespace, because whitespace is not part of the data (in case of string: it is trimmed outside its delimiter if a delimiter is given).
+Inline literals are always trimmed of whitespace, because whitespace is not part of the data (in case of string: it is trimmed outside its delimiter if a delimiter is given, and in case of string, the <delimiter> (`"`) itself is of course not part of the data but is excluded).

 ##### String